Kieran132/Coffee_Now/README.md

 ## Future Updates and Improvements

-- Addthe ability for user to purchase the items
+- Add the ability for user to purchase the items
 - Search feature
 - Sorting feature for each page
 - Enable the user to build and tailored profile